 I know…isn’t this just an awesome view?

 I think I wouldn’t even have to write much about that place, as you can see it for yourselves that this place is breathtaking.
-But of course, I am here to share with you a few tips and important info.
+But of course, we are here to share with you a few tips and important info.